aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/known-issues.md

 **Description:** Some AWS Config Rules deployed by LZA do not evaluate (i.e Last successful detective evaluation appears as 'Not Available' in the console).
 The equivalent ASEA Config Rule evaluates correctly.

-**Symptom or error message:** The scope of changes of Config Rule is set to an empty list of Resource types instead of scoped to **All changes** as in ASEA.
+**Symptom or error message:** The scope of changes for Config Rule is set to an empty list of Resource types instead of scoped to **All changes** as in ASEA.

 **Resolution or workaround:** Fixed in LZA v1.11.1